T-64: Modernisation in Ukraine

 In 2010, the Kharkiv Malyshev Factory upgraded ten T-64B tanks (originally produced in Kharkiv in 1980) to T-64BM Bulat standard, and a further nineteen were delivered in 2011.
-These twenty-nine tanks are being upgraded under a ₴200 million ($25.1M) contract signed in April 2009.
+These twenty-nine tanks were upgraded under a ₴200 million ($25.1M) contract signed in April 2009.
 As of October 2011, the Ukrainian Army has 76 T-64BM Bulat in service.
 According to Malyshev Factory chief engineer Konstantin Isyak, the T-64BM Bulat is armoured to the level of modern tanks.
 It has Nizh (Knife) reactive armour, and Varta active protection system.
 The Bulat weighs 45 tonne, and with its 850 hp 5TDFM multi-fuel diesel engine can travel at 70 km/h, with a range of 385 km.
 It retains the 125 mm smoothbore gun with an autoloader for 28 rounds, some of which can be guided missiles.
 It has a 12.7 mm AA machinegun, and a 7.62 mm coaxial machinegun.

 A 2019 modernization program with TPN-1TPV thermal sight, 1A43U fire-control system, 1H46M sight for the Kombat ATGM, Lybid-2 radios, Basalt battlefield information system, raised turret ring, improved KhSChVK Nizh reactive armour, armour shield above the commander's cupola, 12 mm armour for external fuel tanks, anti-RPG screens beside the engine compartment, and new 1000-hp 6TD-1 engine and transmission (new 5TD engines were no longer manufactured).
 This was conducted at the Kharkiv Armoured-Vehicle Plant (KhBTZ), with the engine compartment enlarged for the new engine by the Malyshev Factory (ZIM).
 Upgraded tanks were field tested in April 2021, and several were paraded in the August Independence Day parade.